In this article, you’ll learn what are the different types of corrosion. Also, corrosion prevention methods are explained with pictures.

-Also, you can download the PDF file at the end of this article.
+You can download the PDF file at the end of this article.

 What is Corrosion?

-The metals we use in our daily life are malleable, strong, and ductile.
+The metals we use in our daily lives are malleable, strong, and ductile.
 When we use them on a daily basis, they come into contact with the environment.
 Over time, they lose their luster and become covered with a colored layer on them.

 Whereas some metals also lose their strength and become brittle.
 Due to this, a chemical reaction occurs between metals and their environment.
 Therefore, the destruction of metals due to environmental interaction is called corrosion.

 It is usually seen on the outer surface of the metal.
 During corrosion, the upper layer of metal becomes exposed, as well as its inner surface.
 As a result, the corrosion tends to continue all the way to the metal’s depth.
-Let’s discuss the types of corrosion below.

 Related: 23 Types of Metals and Their Properties [Explained]